-Many of Israel's Christians feel that their history, culture and heritage have been hijacked by Muslim Arabs in the region, while they feel a much stronger link to Israel's Jews • The Jewish state is the only place where we are protected, they say.
+Many of Israel's Christians feel that their heritage, culture and even history, have been hijacked by the area's Muslim Arabs, while they feel a much stronger link to Israel's Jews.
+The Jewish state of Israel is the only middle-east country where we are protected, they say.

 It was not just any conference.
 Even the word "historic" would not do it justice.
 This was nothing short of the shift of an ancient paradigm.

 For a long time we had grown accustomed to thinking about the Middle East as an Arab region.
 But this region, the vast majority of which was actually originally not Arab, was conquered in the seventh century by tribes hailing from the Arabian Peninsula.
 They imposed their religion, their culture and their language on the indigenous population, and to top it all off, claimed ownership of the land in the region.

 But the social and diplomatic firestorms currently raging around us have begun to chip away at this monolithic point of view among various ethnic groups, whose identities are actually different than the ones we have lazily attached to them, and their voices are beginning to be heard loud and clear: "We are not Arabs," they are saying.
 "We are Christians who speak Arabic."